 The assets' residual values, useful lives and methods of depreciation are reviewed at each financial year end and adjusted prospectively, if appropriate.
+The assets' residual values, useful lives and methods of depreciation are reviewed at each financial year end and adjusted prospectively, if appropriate.
 Land is not depreciated.
 Depreciation on other assets is provided on a straight-line basis to write down assets to their estimated residual value over their estimated useful economic lives from the date of acquisition by the Company as follows: